jdc20181/OpenTube/README.md

 # OpenTube
 A Simple Open source Youtube Client!

+*Built on and for Windows 10*

 **Version 1.0 Beta Features**

  - Basic Searching.

  - Simple Design
+   - Uses Metro Framework for a modern, simple design.

  - What you expect?
 Yes, that too, many funny cat videos are included!